emckay/gridfiller/README.md

 Known issues:

-- Cells still active for content adding after mode has switchd
+- Cells still active for content adding after mode has switched
 - Events in undo history should be throttled and limited
 - Application freezes when importing invalid state

-Source Code Copyright 2016 Eric McKay